liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 ---

-Now you're able to specify dependencies on required Liferay artifacts; let's create a Liferay plugin project using the archetypes provided by Liferay.
+Now that you've specified your project's general information, your Liferay environment properties, and the Liferay artifacts on which Liferay plugin projects depend; let's create a plugin project using Liferay's archetypes.

 ### Creating Liferay Plugins with Maven [](id=creating-liferay-plugins-with-maven-liferay-portal-6-2-dev-guide-02-en)